json-bell/calendar-puzzle/kanban.md

 # IN DEV

-## CAL-12 - add icon indicating flipping or rotating a piece
+## CAL-14: Display a specific target date

-When a piece is placed and selected, you can rotate / flip it - make this visible on the selected cell.
+Visually display a specific date, and set up before / after buttons to change the date visually

 # Backlog